Posted on behalf of Stephens, Anderson & Cummings on Feb 16, 2015 in Auto Accidents

 - Studies have found that texting while driving causes a 400 percent increase in time spent with eyes off the road.

-At the law offices of Stephens, Anderson & Cummings , our licensed Texas and Oklahoma attorneys have helped people just like you obtain compensation for the property damage and injuries that distracted drivers cause.
+At the law offices of Stephens, Anderson & Cummings, a licensed personal injury lawyer from our law firm may be able to help you to obtain compensation for the property damage and injuries that were the result of a distracted driving car accident.

-If you or someone you deeply care about has been hurt in an automobile injury accident, we strongly recommend that you speak with a qualified personal injury attorney who is experienced in handling passenger car, motorcycle and commercial truck negligence accidents.
+If you or someone you deeply care about has been hurt in an automobile accident, we strongly recommend that you speak with a qualified car accident attorney from our firm, who is experienced in handling passenger car, motorcycle and commercial truck negligence accidents.

 Call 877.920.9009 to set up a free initial consultation, or fill out our online consultation form in the corner of your screen to be contacted by one of our knowledgeable attorneys.